• Home

 Dordt University

-B. J. Haan recalls the various committees set up to organize the Midwest Christian Junior College as well as the development of the society and districts.
+B. J. Haan describes the various committees set up to organize the Midwest Christian Junior College as well as the development of the society and districts.

 The Western Christian Alliance, 1945-1948